 Our principal goal is to provide our customers with the best guidance and consulting available.

-By building upon our years of experience as hands-on Information Security practitioners, we offer our customers practical and actional consulting and training methods.
+By building upon our years of experience as hands-on Information Security practitioners, we offer our customers practical and actionable consulting and training methods.

 Founded in 2003, we are a small, highly-specialized, consulting and training company.
-All KRvW Principal Consultants have world class backgrounds in Information Security, having worked at many of the most respected organizations in the world, including Carnegie Mellon University, the United States House of Representatives, the United States Department of Defense, and Network Solutions.
+Our consultants have world class backgrounds in Information Security, having worked at many of the most respected organizations in the world, including Carnegie Mellon University, the United States House of Representatives, the United States Department of Defense, and Network Solutions.

 Ken is also on the Board of Directors for the Forum of Incident Response and Security Teams (FIRST), a non-profit professional organization supporting the incident response ommunity.
 He holds a mechanical engineering degree from Lehigh University and is a frequent speaker at technical conferences, including S3, CSI, ISF, and others FIRST.